Aperture Summer Open - FAQs

-No. Entries are welcome from anyone who makes photographs.
-The idea of this exhibition is that it is inclusive, and work will not be chosen on the basis of the photographer’s status.
-It is the photograph that counts.
+No. We welcome entries from anyone who makes photographs.
+The mission of this exhibition is to be inclusive, and work will not be chosen on the basis of the photographer’s status.
+It is the photograph or the artwork that counts.

 If I live outside the continental United States, am I still eligible for entry?

-Yes, applicants living outside the U.S. are absolutely eligible for entry into the Aperture Summer Open.
-However, please note that you will be responsible for all costs associated with creating and shipping the unframed exhibition print to Aperture Foundation in New York.
+Yes, applicants living outside the U.S. are absolutely eligible to submit to the Summer Open.
+However, please note that you will be responsible for all costs associated with creating and shipping the work(s) to and from Aperture Foundation in New York.